Bradleycit/ad-html-creator/README.md

 Star this repo if it saved you time!
 Found a bug?
 Open an issue
-Made by [Your Name] – Amazon Affiliate Tools "testing"
+Made by [Your Name] – Amazon Affiliate Tools